proteanhq/protean/docs/user/application/repository.rst

         class Meta:
             database = Database.SQLITE.value

 This feature also allows multiple repositories to be defined and linked per database to the aggregate.
 The full list of supported databases can be found :ref:`here<supported-databases>`.
-Refer to :ref:`aggregate` documentation to understand how providers are defined.
+Refer to :ref:`user-aggregate` documentation to understand how providers are defined.

 Repositories and Data Access Objects
 ------------------------------------